-In order to calculate your subsidy amount correctly, you’ll need to know the cost of the second lowest cost sliver plan in your state’s marketplace.
+To calculate your subsidy amount correctly, you’ll need to know the cost of the second-lowest-cost sliver plan in your state’s marketplace.
 You can find that info your 1095a form.
 If you didn’t get a 1095, or if you got the wrong one, you should wait until you get the right one and follow up with the Marketplace.
 If, however, you need to fill out the form on your own, you can use the Second Lowest Cost Silver Plan tax tool from HealthCare.Gov to help.

 PTC Form 8962 and Instructions

 TIP: This guide was written using the 2014 forms.
 While figures and page numbers have been updated for the 2017 tax filing season (where you’ll file the 2016 forms), the fact that some page numbers and figures change each year means you are going to want the official documents in front of you.
 Use this guide for additional insight and helpful advice, not as the final authority on filing your taxes.
 That is generally good advice for ALL online tax information that isn’t from officially from the IRS.